Facebook facebook Facebook twitter

 By: Mira Maestrecampo | August 03, 2022

-Share this article Facebook facebook Facebook twitter
+Share this article

 Don’t forget to pick up this luscious and iconic pasalubong treats from Iloilo before you go home.

-Images: Bombette Golez Marin Facebook profile (L), The Original Cream Horn Iloilo Facebook page (R)
+Images: Bombette Golez Marin Facebook Profile (L), The Original Cream Horn Iloilo Facebook Page (R)

 1. Galletas

-Iloilo pasalubong
+Iloilo Delicacies

 Galletas is thin and crispy, flavorful biscuits, an Iloilo pasalubong that Ilonggos are proud of!

-Images: Panaderia de Molo (L); JD Bakery Café (R) Facebook pages
+Images: Panaderia de Molo (L); JD Bakery Café (R) Facebook Pages

 2. Butong Butong